-Investing a vast amount of capital to improve educational outcomes has been equally unsuccessful.
+Investing a vast amount of capital to improve educational outcomes also has been unsuccessful.
 Despite over \$1.5 billion in investment from the U.S. Department of Education to fund innovative education nationwide, a 2018 federal report found that only 18% of those programs actually improved student achievement.3